Sorry, Low-Carb Dieters! Here Are 7 Science-Backed Reasons You Should Eat More Bread

 You’ll live longer

 Researchers from the Harvard School of Public Health discovered a link between a diet rich in whole grains and risk of death.
 Their results, published in 2015 in JAMA Internal Medicine, showed that whole grain consumption lowered the overall risk of death, especially from cardiovascular disease, in both men and women.
 “These findings further support current dietary guidelines that recommend increasing whole grain consumption… and also provide promising evidence that suggests a diet enriched with whole grains may confer benefits toward extended life expectancy,” the study’s authors wrote.
 Translation: Grains are good for you, so eat up!
+Here are the healthiest bread brands you can find at the grocery store.

 You’ll feel happier